callidus/zmm/README.md

 ## Build

 `zig build` will work.
 If you are working on another computer and need to cross compile for the Pi, use `zig build -Dtarget=arm-linux` (thank you zig build awesomness).
-For a gotta-go-fast build use `zig build -Doptimize=FastRelease -Dtarget=arm-linux`
+For a gotta-go-fast build use `zig build -Doptimize=ReleaseFast -Dtarget=arm-linux`